wikaiqi/2DLS/README.md

 ![image](2DLS.png)

 ## Dataset
 The dataset includes (x, y) coordinates data obtained from molecular simulation.
 The training set are 10500 samples of hard discs model.
 In test set, 3600 samples of hard discs model and 6800 sets of of LJ potential model.
+When train the model, we used 5-fold CV.